ZzAyyn/rawg-app/README.md

-# RawGVaulT - Game Discovery Platform
+# RGVT - Game Discovery Platform

 A full-stack game discovery platform built with Laravel and Next.js, similar to RAWG.io.
 Users can browse games, search and filter by genre/platform, write reviews, and manage their favourite games.